-As a sales leader, your role is to be the link between the sales reps and your company's Demand Gen marketing team.
+As a department leader, your role is to be the link between the producers and your company's marketing team.

-To identify the insights that will help your sales reps build relationships with prospects, ask sales reps:
+To identify the insights that will help your team build relationships with prospects, ask revenue producers:

-- What questions do buyers continuously ask you? - What types of content gets the best results when you reach out to prospects? - What industry insights do you share with your prospects?
+- What questions do your potential customers continuously ask you? - What types of content gets the best results when you reach out to prospects? - What industry insights do you share with your prospects?

-Work with the Demand Gen Marketing team to identify:
+Work with the Marketing team to identify:

-- What kind of content can we create to answer commonly-asked buyer questions? - How can we make it easier for sales reps to reach out with industry insights? - How can we extract and use the expertise of our internal experts? - How can we expand the reach of the thought leadership content we create?
+- What kind of content can we create to answer commonly-asked buyer questions? - How can we make it easier for producers to reach out with industry insights? - How can we extract and use the expertise of our internal experts? - How can we expand the reach of the thought leadership content we create?